mickey/black-hole-struct/README.md

 # BlackHoleStruct

-**BlackHoleStruct** is a data structure similar to an `OpenStruct`, that allows infinite chaining of attributes or [autovivification](https://en.wikipedia.org/wiki/Autovivification).
+**BlackHoleStruct** is a data structure similar to an `OpenStruct` that allows:
+- infinite chaining of attributes or [autovivification](https://en.wikipedia.org/wiki/Autovivification)
+- deep merging of BlackHoleStruct/Hash

 ![](https://media.giphy.com/media/kxAX99ncvbPk4/giphy.gif)